orchidas/Pitch-Tracking/README.md

 <h2> Update, June 2021 </h2>

-<p>A JUCE application implementing the EKF pitch tracker from the DAFx 2017 paper with very basic plotting has now been added.
+<p>A JUCE application + AU plugin implementing the EKF pitch tracker from the DAFx 2017 paper with very basic plotting has now been added.
 The only external library used is <a href = "https://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a> for implementing the Kalman filter.

- TO-DO - Make a plugin
+The plugin works on MacOS so far.
+VST support needs to be added.

  </p>